Sanchari1999/100-DAYS-OF-CODING-2022/README.md

 DAY 012/100: 12 MARCH 2022

-      HTML: FREECODECAMP SOLUTIONS
+      Basic HTML and HTML5: FREECODECAMP SOLUTIONS (Part 01)

       (i)    Change your h1 element's text to say "Hello World".
       (ii)   Add an h2 tag that says "CatPhotoApp" to create a second HTML element below your "Hello World" h1 element.
       (iii)  Create a p element below your h2 element, and give it the text Hello Paragraph.
       (iv)   Replace the text inside your p element with the first few words of this kitty ipsum text: Kitty ipsum dolor sit amet, shed everywhere shed everywhere stretching attack your ankles chase the red dot, hairball run catnip eat the grass sniff.
       (v)    Uncomment your h1, h2 and p elements.
       (vi)   Comment out your h1 element and your p element, but not your h2 element.
       (vii)  Delete your h1 element so we can simplify our view.
-      (vii) Create a second p element with the following kitty ipsum text: Purr jump eat the grass rip the couch scratched sunbathe, shed everywhere rip the couch sleep in the sink fluffy fur catnip scratched.
+      (viii) Create a second p element with the following kitty ipsum text: Purr jump eat the grass rip the couch scratched sunbathe, shed everywhere rip the couch sleep in the sink fluffy fur catnip scratched.
 Then, create a main element and nest only the two p elements inside the main element.
       (ix)   Within the existing main element, insert an img element before the existing p elements.
 Now set the src attribute so that it points to the url https://cdn.freecodecamp.org/curriculum/cat-photo-app/relaxing-cat.jpg Finally, don't forget to give your img element an alt attribute with applicable text.
+      (x)    Create an a element that links to https://www.freecatphotoapp.com and has "cat photos" as its anchor text.
+      (xi)   Change your external link to an internal link by changing the href attribute to #footer and the text from cat photos to Jump to Bottom.
+Remove the target="_blank" attribute from the anchor tag since this causes the linked document to open in a new window tab.
+Then add an id attribute with a value of footer to the <footer> element at the bottom of the page.
+      (xii)  Nest the existing a element within a new p element.
+Do not create a new anchor tag.
+The new paragraph should have text that says View more cat photos, where cat photos is a link, and the rest is plain text.
+      (xiii) The current value of the href attribute is a link that points to "https://www.freecatphotoapp.com".
+Replace the href attribute value with a #, also known as a hash symbol, to create a dead link.
+      (xiv)  Place the existing image element within an a (anchor) element.
+Once you've done this, hover over your image with your cursor.
+Your cursor's normal pointer should become the link clicking pointer.
+The photo is now a link.

+DAY 013/100: 13 MARCH 2022

+      Basic HTML and HTML5: FREECODECAMP SOLUTIONS (Part 02)

+      (i)    Remove the last two p elements and create an unordered list of three things that cats love at the bottom of the page.
+      (ii)   Create an ordered list of the top 3 things cats hate the most.
+      (iii)  Create an input element of type text below your lists.
+      (iv)   Set the placeholder value of your text input to "cat photo URL".